 - trip data – date, length and mode

-We collect this data at the point of registration online and by user input to the website during the tournament.
+We collect this data at the point of registration on the app and by user input to the app during the tournament.

 - How do we process your personal data?

 Swindon Borough Council complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.